concord-consortium/vortex/README.md

 ### Building

+### Everything

+If you want to build everything run `npm run build`, it will create the files in the `dist` folder.

+You *do not* need to build to deploy the code, that is automatic.
+See more info in the Deployment section below.

 #### Web Apps

-If you want to build a local version run `npm run build`, it will create the files in the `dist` folder.
+If you want to build a local version run `npm run build:web`, it will create the files in the `dist` folder.

 You *do not* need to build to deploy the code, that is automatic.
 See more info in the Deployment section below.

 #### Cordova Apps